 How long to bake meatloaf

-I understand, not every kitchen is stocked with each ingredient you need, and sometimes you forget to grab the right items at the store.
+I understand that not every kitchen is stocked with each ingredient you need, and sometimes you forget to grab the right items at the store.
 Here are some easy substitutions for this recipe.

-- Breadcrumbs - Rather than traditional breadcrumbs you can use panko instead, or make your own bread crumbs from crumbling toast!
+- Breadcrumbs - Rather than traditional breadcrumbs you can use panko breadcrumbs instead, or make your own bread crumbs from crumbling toast or saltine cracker crumbs!
 I do not recommend using Italian bread crumbs or you will throw off the flavor.

 - Milk - Feel free to substitute beef broth.